phenotypic/homebridge-nodemcu-relay/README.md

 1. First, follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE.
 The `.ino` file reffered to is the `NodeMCU-Relay.ino` file included in this repository

 2. Assuming that you already have [homebridge](https://github.com/nfarina/homebridge#installation) set up, the next thing you will have to do is install the http plugin you want to use.
-It is recommended that you use [homebridge-http](https://github.com/rudders/homebridge-http) due to its stability and wide usage.
+It is recommended that you use [homebridge-http](https://github.com/rudders/homebridge-http) due to its stability and widespread usage.
 To install [homebridge-http](https://github.com/rudders/homebridge-http), use the command:
 ```
 sudo npm install -g homebridge-http
 ```